thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 | `released_at` | `TIMESTAMP`   | `Date`          |
 | `score`       | `NUMERIC`     | `Number`        |

-The way you manage the tables and rows in most modern relation database systems is with a special-purpose programming language called Structured Query Language (**SQL**) which consists of three distinctive languages.
+The way you manage the tables and rows in most modern relation database systems is with a special-purpose programming language called Structured Query Language (**SQL**).
+It consists of three distinctive languages.

 1. A data definition language (DDL) for managing tables.
 1. A data manipulation language (DML) for managing rows.
 1. A data control language (DCL) for managing permissions to the tables and rows.

-**NOTE:** In this course, we'll just be focusing on the data definition and data manipulation languages of SQL.
+In this course, we'll only be focusing on the data definition and data manipulation languages of SQL.
 Here's an example of a data definition command in SQL.

 ```sql
 CREATE TABLE movies (